Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance: Results

 \subsection{Predictability and statistical performances for the velocity and magnetic field}

 One crucial question is the predictability of future solar wind evolution.
 Two quantities are of interest: how many intervals of the solar wind can be predicted? and how long in the future can we forecast?
 To investigate this, we use AnEn reduced forecasts of rank $\NA = 30$ obtained for a pattern size $\TP = 192\unit{s}$ and associated with $\NR = 200$ references, parameters chosen from the results of Sec. \ref{subsec:stat_NA}.
-For this pattern size, Sec. \ref{subsec:stat_NA} reveals that small values are better, and similar performance for $\TP = 96$ s and $\TP = 432$ s.
+Sec. \ref{subsec:stat_NA} reveals that small values of $\TP$ are better, and similar performance for $\TP = 96 \unit{s}$ and $\TP = 432 \unit{s}$.
+For these parameters, the maximal dissimilarity of the considered analogs ($\sqrt{\MSD}_{\NA=30}$) is statistically $1\unit{km/s}$ for the magnitude and the components of the velocity and $0.1\unit{nT}$ for the magnetic field.
 The predictability, $\predict$, is defined as the proportion of reference samples better forecast by AnEn than the baseline.
 It is contained in the positive $\Skill$ diagnostic depending on the ratio between a reduced forecast and the baseline forecast. $\predict>50\%$ means that the reduced forecast performs better for more than half of reference samples, a sign of a good predictability relative to the $\NRMSE$ diagnostic.
 The forecast size associated to the best predictability, $\TL$, corresponds to the optimal lead time, characteristic of the progression duration such that the AnEn is the optimal choice of forecast model (relative to persistence and climatology).
 The optimal lead time for the persistence baseline for instance, is the correlation time $\corrtime$ and its spatial equivalent the correlation length $\corrlength$ (estimations are provided in Table \ref{tab:3}).